idos2002/skyline-crs/docs/services/flights/index.md

 # Flights Service

-The **flights service** presents an external API for the inventory, which contains all the flights information.
+The **flights service** presents an external API for the inventory, which contains all of the flights information.

 ## Features